drozdovapb/Paracottus_knerii_transcriptome/README.md

 It is available as a standalone tool: [https://github.com/ncbi/fcs?tab=readme-ov-file].
 However, I couldn't get it to work.
 Fortunately, it is available in Galaxy as well, and there's a tutorial [https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/ncbi-fcs/tutorial.html].
 The first part (NCBI FCS Adaptor) never worked for my file (even though it worked for the example one from the tutorial and for first 10 sequences from my file, but it failed already on the first 20 sequences).
 The second part ran perfectly.
+Upd: adaptor contamination check returned two sequences, so I filtered them out by name.

 ### Taxonomic composition

-TRAPID (web service)
+Used TRAPID, a web service located at [http://bioinformatics.psb.ugent.be/trapid_02/].
+By the way, it's a great tool!

-A lot of interesting information.
+Retrieved a lot of interesting information.
 Most importantly for us now, 46,033 transcripts were classified as coming from Chordata, i.e., most probably from our object.

+### *todo: TRAPID figures here*

 ### Functional annotation